-Conor McGregor’s life since Monday is a strong lesson in how rapidly things can change.
+Conor McGregor’s life since Monday is a vital lesson in how rapidly things can change.

 Throughout Tuesday morning, the question lingered: Why would a man who sits atop his sport retire just hours after talking about his future in the sport?